-New construction means structures or substantial improvements for which the start of construction occurred on or after the effective date of this land development code.
-The term also includes any alteration, repair, reconstruction or improvement to a structure which is in compliance with the flood damage prevention regulations of this Code.
-For the purposes of administration of the floodplain management ordinance and the flood resistant construction requirements of the Florida Building Code, new construction includes structures for which the "start of construction" commenced on or after May 14, 1971 and includes any subsequent improvements to such structures.
+New construction.
+For the purposes of administration of this chapter and the flood resistant construction requirements of the Florida Building Code, structures for which the "start of construction" commenced on or after May 14, 1971 and includes any subsequent improvements to such structures.